Weavebytesipl/FutureERP/README.md

 # FutureERP
-ERP project covering various modules like payroll, point of sales, calendar, asset management, employee etc
+ERP project covering various modules like payroll, point of sales, calendar, asset management, employees etc

-# Common
+#### Common

  A common module for common models like customer, product etc to be used by other modules/apps of django.

-# Logistcis
+#### Logistcis Module

-  ToDo
+ This module handles shipments, products, locations etc.

-# Point Of Sales
+#### Point Of Sales Module

-  ToDo
+  This module handles customers, staff, products, payments, outlets etc.

-# Retail
+#### Retail Module

-  ToDo
+  This module handles suppliers, customers, staff, products, payments  etc.

+#### Preferences Module

+This is used for storing personal preferences of user for dashboard in database.

-# About Us
+#### About Us

-  Weavebytes is an emerging innovative startup incorporating open source geeks (*_*)
+  Weavebytes is an emerging innovative startup incorporating open source geeks.
+  We take pride in development of open source projects.
+Also there projects cleary manifests our skills.
+  We are providing services in python and django development.